The beautiful and vibrant Temescal neighborhood of Oakland, CA

 “Dave is the perfect balance of fun, loving, kind, smart, and responsible.
 Our nephews and niece adore him, as do the rest of our family and friends — and our friends’ children.
 He’s famous for setting up scavenger hunts for the children in our life with elaborate clues to find hidden treasures.
 He is curious, considerate, and deeply caring about people of all ages in his life.
 He has an astonishing memory and remembers all of our friends’ relatives’ names and always remembers to ask about them.
 He also has boundless energy, is quite silly, and can be found belting out Whitney Houston’s ‘The Greatest Love of All’ lyrics at the top of his lungs on a moment’s notice.
 And yet he’s also the one to jump up to do the dishes first or to set up the guest room really nice when we have family coming to town.
 I knew he was someone I could co-parent with early in our dating life, before we lived together when I walked into his bedroom and found him in bed reading a book on “How To Finance Your Child’s College Education,” and my heart went pitter pat.”

 Our home is a safe, warm, and nurturing place.
-We live in a large Victorian duplex with a lovely, spacious backyard with a vegetable garden and an orange tree.
-We love to cook healthy, yummy meals and host dinner parties, game nights, and occasional Sunday morning brunch with our friends and their children.
+We have a lovely, spacious backyard with a vegetable garden and an orange tree.
+We love to cook healthy, yummy meals and (before the pandemic) host dinner parties, game nights, and occasional Sunday morning brunch with our friends and their children.
 Weekday evenings, we can be found either home reading, playing cards, watching Netflix, or whipping up big pots of food.
 We are two blocks from an elementary school, three blocks from an arts center and community pool, close to dozens of playgrounds and parks.
 We appreciate the values of the Bay Area: openness, inclusion, and reflection on how to create a just, sustainable world.
 We are excited to raise a child here!

 We both have amazingly supportive, loving, close-knit families.
 A child in our family will have no lack for cousins to play with or an extended family who loves them dearly!
 Both of our families love the outdoors and are politically progressive and open-minded.
 We are grateful that both of Dave’s parents are pediatricians and we’ll be able to call upon them for advice anytime.
 This summer, all 19 of our immediate family from both sides (13 adults and 6 kids) met up on the Oregon coast to explore the beautiful beaches and run around on the giant sand dunes with the kiddos.

 Most summers, Dave’s extended family rents a house for a week that’s big enough for all of us in a beautiful location in Washington State, near the Puget Sound or in the mountains, so the whole family, especially all the children can spend time together, playing at the beach, or hiking and swimming in mountain lakes.
-Every August, we also camp for a week at Regan’s sister’s beautiful property right on the Smith River in northern California, spending time with Regan’s sister, her girlfriend and their son in this slice of paradise.
+Every August, we also camp for a week at Regan’s sister’s beautiful property right on the Smith River in northern California, spending time with Regan’s sister and her family in this slice of paradise.
 Mostly, we swim like river otters all day long and cook up yummy feasts for everyone in the outdoor riverfront kitchen.
 It’s heavenly!

 We are also blessed with a large, fun, diverse circle of friends in the Bay Area who are part of our extended family.
 Many of them have children whom we enjoy spending time with.
 We look forward to seeing our child grow up in this warm and dynamic community.

 We promise to support your child in becoming their truest self, to nurture their interests, and to support them in living their dreams every step of the way.
-Education is very important to us.
 We want to give our child every opportunity to learn and grow.
 Above all, we want them to feel loved, safe and cherished.
 Along with providing a stable and loving home, we hope to foster a strong sense of self-confidence, curiosity, and respect for themselves and the people in their lives, so that they can enjoy healthy, loving relationships and a vibrant community.

 Please let us know if you have any questions about us.
 We are very grateful for your time and wish you all the best.